Additional Future Royalty Revenue Stream for Nicox from 2024 following New Drug Application Submission for ZERVIATE in China

-Nicox SA (Euronext Paris: FR0013018124, COX), an international ophthalmology company, today announced that its exclusive Chinese partner, Ocumension Therapeutics, has submitted a New Drug Application (NDA) for approval to commercialize ZERVIATE® (cetirizine ophthalmic solution), 0.24%, in China, for ocular itching associated with allergic conjunctivitis.
+Nicox SA FR COX))), an international ophthalmology company, today announced that its exclusive Chinese partner, Ocumension Therapeutics, has submitted a New Drug Application (NDA) for approval to commercialize ZERVIATE® (cetirizine ophthalmic solution), 0.24%, in China, for ocular itching associated with allergic conjunctivitis.
 The approval process is expected to take around 12 months, leading to a potential launch of ZERVIATE in China in 2024.
 Ocumension plans to manufacture ZERVIATE in their new state-of-the-art purpose-built manufacturing facility located in Suzhou, China.

 "Ocumension is a strong partner for Nicox, and we are pleased to see the submission of this New Drug Application, following the completion of an additional Chinese Phase 3 trial carried out by Ocumension.
 Alongside a broad portfolio of ophthalmology assets in development, Ocumension has also built a commercial operation in China, which will be able to add ZERVIATE directly into their detailing activities upon approval." said Gavin Spencer, Chief Business Officer of Nicox.
 "The approval and launch of ZERVIATE in 2024 would add another royalty revenue stream to Nicox, on potential annual net sales which Ocumension forecasts will be over $100 million within 7 years in China.
 We look forward to Ocumension also expanding the availability of ZERVIATE to the other Southeast Asian markets they have rights to."